23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 MUST DO: Throw a coin in the Trevi Fountain.

-No trip to Rome would be complete without seeing the famous Trevi Fountain.
-And, as the legend goes, you also have to throw a coin in the fountain, if you ever want to return to the Eternal City.
-Having thrown quite some coins in here over the years, I have to say that it definitely works – we always go back to Rome. 😉
+No trip to Rome is complete without visiting the iconic Trevi Fountain.
+According to legend, tossing a coin in the fountain ensures you’ll return to the Eternal City.
+Having thrown more than my fair share of coins over the years, I can confidently say it works—we always find our way back to Rome. 😉

-There are two more reasons to throw a coin in the Trevi fountain – one is to find love in Rome, and the other one – to get married in Rome.
-Each of these ‘wishes’ requires a separate coin and you can’t throw them all together.
+There are also two other reasons to toss a coin: one to find love in Rome, and the other to get married here.
+Each requires a separate coin, so no combining them!

-TIP: If you want to see the Trevi Fountain without the crowds, you’ll have to come very early in the morning, probably at around sunrise.
+TIP: To see the Trevi Fountain without the crowds, visit VERY early in the morning, preferably at sunrise.
 For the rest of the day and in the evening, it’s always crowded here.

-Good to know: If you have more time and are looking for something a bit more unique to do in Rome, you may want to explore the Trevi district underground.
-It’s truly fascinating to discover the remains of the old city of Rome that most tourists don’t even realize are right under their feet.
+Good to know: If you have extra time and are looking for something a bit more unique to do in Rome, consider exploring the Trevi Underground.
+It’s a fascinating opportunity to see the remains of ancient Rome, hidden just beneath your feet, and a place most tourists never even realize exists.

 Trevi Fountain is a must see in Rome Italy